You have to try this. It’s easy, quick, and very yummy. (You can change the vegetables to use whatever you have on hand to make this even easier.)

 1-1/4 pounds skinless, boneless chicken breast halves, cut into strips

 5 cups cut-up fresh vegetables (broccoli florets, green or red pepper strips, sliced mushrooms, carrots, celery and/or green onions) (You could use an actual batch of broccoli, but I used steam-able broccoli and steamed it in the microwave before putting it in with the rest of the vegetables.
 I know – I cheated.)

-1/4 teaspoon garlic powder or 1 clove garlic, minced
+1/4 tsp. garlic powder or 1 clove garlic, minced

 1 cup regular long-grain white rice, prepared according to package directions (about 3 cups)

-Spray a 12-inch skillet (or wok) with some cooking spray and heat over medium-high heat for one minute.
+Spray a 12-inch skillet with some cooking spray (if you’re using a wok, skip the spray) and set to medium-high heat for one minute.
 Add the chicken and stir-fry until well browned.
 Remove the chicken from the skillet.